phnx-im/docs/src/spec/authentication_service.md

 }
 ```

 The AS overwrites the existing user profile ciphertext with the new one.
-The target user's user ID is derived from the client's ClientCredential.
+The target user's ID is derived from the client's ClientCredential.

 ### Authentication